ankitects/anki-manual/src/sync-server.md

   they tend to take time to catch up when the sync protocol changes, so they are not recommended.
-- The messages inside Anki will use the term 'AnkiWeb' even if a custom server has been configured, (eg "Cannot connect to AnkiWeb" when your server is down).
+- The messages inside Anki will use the term 'AnkiWeb' even if a custom server has been configured, (e.g "Cannot connect to AnkiWeb" when your server is down).

 ## Installing/Running